hapax/hapax.github.io/assets/mindjam.md

 <span style="padding-left: 20px; display:block">
-I want to learn more and more to see as beautiful what is necessary in things; then I shall be one of those who makes things beautiful.
-Amor
-fati: let that be my love henceforth!
+I want to learn more and more to see as beautiful what is necessary in things; then I shall be one of those who makes things beautiful. *Amor fati*: let that be my love henceforth!
 I do not want to wage war against what is ugly.
 I do not want to accuse; I do not even want to accuse those who accuse.
 Looking away shall be my only negation.
 And all in all and on the whole: some day I wish to be only a Yes-sayer.